 Syohachi Wagyu Hamburg prides itself in specialising in premium quality Japanese A5 Wagyu Beef Hamburgs at inexpensive prices.

-Newly opened at One Raffles Place at the ground level, the fast-casual restaurant is a sister-concept of Syohachi Yakiniku which originated from Hong Kong.
-(For Japanese beef lovers, the yakiniku specialty joint will open soon at Guoco Tower as well.)
+Opened at One Raffles Place at the ground level, the fast-casual restaurant is a sister-concept of Syohachi Yakiniku which originated from Hong Kong.

 So, why so affordable?